hashicorp-education/learn-terraform-drift-and-policy/README.md

 </CodeBlockConfig>

-Terraform evaluates preconditions before provisioning the surrounding block.
-In this case, it will check whether the configuration satisfies the condition before provisioning the bastion instance.
+Terraform evaluates preconditions when it plans your changes.
+In this case, Terraform will load the `default_cores` value from the `aws_ec2_instance_type.bastion` data source.
+Then, it will check whether the configuration satisfies the condition before it will create the plan to provision the bastion instance and your other resources.

 ## Deploy infrastructure